Sin Ch'aeho: Social Darwinism

 Sin is sometimes called a social Darwinist, a popular concept in the early 20th century.
 Within Sin's work, the Manchurian-Korean Buyeo minjok is interpreted as the standard of measure for historical progress in Korea.
-Sin described a racial history of conflict between the various races of East Asia, as well as a political history.
-Towards this progress, Sin's minjok project was laid out in terms of racial victories: specifically for the Buyeo, victory would be complete reunification of the race and then-on defending against cultural assimilation and imperialism.
+Sin described a minjok history of conflict between the various ethnic groups of East Asia, as well as a political history.
+Towards this progress, Sin's minjok project was laid out in terms of national victories: specifically for the Buyeo, victory would be complete reunification of the Korean ethnicity and then-on defending against cultural assimilation and imperialism.

-This "Darwinian-Spencerian" framework, which prized ethnic nationalism and purity, allowed Sin to write a race-centred history of Korea that attempted to shut down the Japanese colonial justifications by conjoining ethnic history and progress, necessarily making harmful the adulteration of Korean society with Japanese culture, not a progressive one.
-This is somewhat analogous to Nordicism, or progressivist ethnography, but from a Korean-centric perspective.
+This "Darwinian-Spencerian" framework, which prized ethnic nationalism and purity, allowed Sin to write a minjok-centred history of Korea that attempted to shut down the Japanese colonial justifications by conjoining ethnic history and progress, necessarily making harmful the adulteration of Korean society with Japanese culture, not a progressive one.

-Sin did not describe Korea as the "victor" of these racial battles.
+Sin did not describe Korea as the "victor" of these ethnic battles.
 Sin described a slow fall of the minjok, primarily attributing a high point to King Muyeol of Silla, and then descent through the fall of Balhae and slow fracturing of Korean social unity through politics and war.
 Sin praised the Koryeo and Choseon dynasties, but insisted that the successes that they brought were only partial, lamenting that if scholars "are searching for a full unification, it cannot be found after Tangun."